Climbing Grades: The Complete Guide

 Grading happens both indoors and outdoors.
 In the USA, both indoor and outdoor routes are graded on the Yosemite Decimal System.
 Many systems exist worldwide, though the most common are the Yosemite system and the French system — we’ll talk more about the various systems in a moment.

-These systems are used in both sport and trad climbing, though different conventions govern different styles.
+These systems are used in both sport climbing and trad climbing, though different conventions govern different styles.
 Longer climbs, especially in mountaineering and big-wall climbing, may use different systems (we’ll touch on some of these as well).

 Like most climbing-related developments, grades were born in the world of mountaineering.
 Climbers needed a way to describe the severity and difficulty they might encounter on a route — in the high mountains, difficulty can be a life-or-death question.